sdauletau/elasticsearch-position-similarity/README.md

 <!--
-  Title: Elasticsearch position similarity (aka boost by position) plugin
+  Title: Elasticsearch term position similarity (aka boost by position) plugin
   Description: Elasticsearch plugin to boost search relevance by a position of a term.
   Author: Sergei Dauletau
   -->

 # Elasticsearch term position similarity plugin

-This plugin allows to boost search relevance by a position of a term in a field.
+This plugin allows to calculate score using matching term position so that terms closer to the beginning of a field have higher scores.

 ## Build